saphjra/atmt_2024/assignments/01/ex1.md

 very specific idiosyncrasies, both lexically and syntactically.
 I am unsure to what extent these are present in the Swedish version.

-### Context dependen translations
+### Context dependent translations
 Choose a language other than English that you know well.
 Find 3 words that may be translated differently into English depending on the context and provide examples.
 How do your examples fit into the discussion of in-domain vs. out-of-domain?
 Can you think of a possible way to ensure a specific translation for a word is used by an NMT model

-Neigung: Depending on the context, this word can mean "tendency," "inclination," "slope," or "disposition."
+**Neigung**: Depending on the context, this word can mean "tendency," "inclination," "slope," or "disposition."

-Laufen: A very generic verb in German, which can be translated as "walk" or "run."
+**Laufen**: A very generic verb in German, which can be translated as "walk" or "run."
 It also has domain-specific translations, such as "being in progress" (e.g., "Die Aufnahme läuft" = "The recording is in progress"), "work" (e.g., "Der Motor läuft mit voller Kapazität" = "The motor works at full capacity"), and "go" (e.g., "Alles läuft nach Plan" = "Everything goes according to plan").

-Hausbank: This can either mean a bench belonging to a house or a trusted financial institution, which could be translated as "local bank" or "main bank."
+**Hausbank**: This can either mean a bench belonging to a house or a trusted financial institution, which could be translated as "local bank" or "main bank."

 A model trained on data from a single domain will likely learn too narrow a representation of these words, leading to incorrect translations in an out-of-domain setting.
 For instance, a model trained on data related to motorsports might learn to translate "laufen" as "work," which would not make sense in most other contexts.

 To ensure specific translations, several strategies could be employed: